bennett-sw/bennett-sw.github.io/index.markdown

     <h2>Research Interests</h2>

     <p>
     I am interested in issues related to behavioral economics, macroeconomics, and political economy.
 I generally work on modelling the interplay of cognitive distortions and traditional market mechanisms, often focusing on models of rational inattention.
-If you'd like to chat, feel free to reach me at </p><p><a href="mailto:bennettsw@princeton.edu">bennettsw@princeton.edu</a></p>.
+If you'd like to chat, feel free to reach me at <a href="mailto:bennettsw@princeton.edu">bennettsw@princeton.edu</a>.
     </p>
   </div>
 </div>